2023 Grantees

 Simulation-Based Training of the Emergent Management of Anaphylaxis in Clinic: A Focus on Facilitating Teamwork Among Providers

-Krishan Chhiba, MD, PhD will develop and pilot a high-quality training on the immediate management of anaphylaxis for use in community settings.
-The modular training curriculum will be based on case simulation to improve the management of anaphylaxis and enable care providers to identify and resolve latent safety threats.
-The intervention will help to normalize the debriefing practice and further facilitate communication for a team-based approach to management of anaphylaxis.
+Krishan Chhiba, MD, PhD is developing and piloting a high-quality training on the immediate management of anaphylaxis for use in community settings.
+The modular training curriculum is based on case simulations to improve the management of anaphylaxis and enable care providers to identify and resolve latent safety threats.
+The intervention helps to normalize the debriefing practice and further facilitate communication for a team-based approach to management of anaphylaxis.

 Nerissa C. D’Silva, MD